Wuhan: Baotong Temple, East Lake & Beer Barn!

 A new school meant a whole lot more Chinese National Holidays for me to enjoy, with that said it was time for me to embrace Victory Day!
 Having three days off for that heroic National Holiday I was up for another beautiful day out in Wuhan, China.
-Finding solace in another fine temple and being beside one formidable lake, I was feeling victorious for sure!
-Let's go!
+Finding solace in another fine temple and being beside one formidable lake, I was feeling victorious!
+Under who's spell?
+Who?

 What's Victory Day?
 It's a celebration endorsed by the Chinese to rejoice the overthrowing of the Japanese during World War Two.
 Getting back to the solace of Baotong Temple I was at one with the peace and outstanding architecture, respecting the rules and the almighty Buddha I refrained from taking any photos inside of the temple shrines.
 I must admit that the flawless figures of the Buddha looked amazing, that depiction of the wise god had eyebrows that were on fleek!
 Climbing what felt like one hundred steps to reach the top of the temples highest shrines we were reminded that this Buddhist Temple stood within a bustling and ever-changing Chinese city, I was truly amazed by what we saw that afternoon!
 If I was to choose principles from any religion it would have to be from Buddhism, there's just something that makes sense?
 Offering my messages to the gods I found a deeper sense of peace during our visit to Wuhan's timeless Baotong Temple.
 Oh yes, Wuhan!